-KEY FEATURES AND BENEFITS 101

-Death Planning Solution for:
+KEY FEATURES AND BENEFITS 102 Death Planning Solution for:

-- ✓ MARRIED COUPLES/CIVIL PARTNERS WITH ESTATES VALUED LESS THAN 2 X NIL RATE BANDS (NRB), AND NON-MARRIED COUPLES (ANY ESTATE VALUE)
+- ✓ MARRIED COUPLES/CIVIL PARTNERS

+- ✓ ESTATE VALUED MORE THAN 2 X NIL RATE BANDS (NRB)

 If you do not have a valid Will when you die, your assets will be distributed in accordance with the Intestacy Rules, laid down in the Administration of Estates Act 1925 and the Inheritance & Trustees' Powers Act 2014.
 The people that you would want to inherit your assets may not and your estate's tax position could also be affected.

 TYPICAL EXISTING PLANNING

 CLIENT 1

 Basic Mirror Will

-Leaves everything to spouse/partner on first death, then to the next line of beneficiaries on second death.
+Leaves everything to spouse/partner on first death, then on to next line of beneficiaries on second death.

-Family Home

-(Held Jointly)

-Savings &

-Other Assets

 Savings and other assets

 CLIENT 2

 Basic Mirror Will

-Leaves everything to spouse/partner on first death, then to the next line of beneficiaries on second death.
+Leaves everything to spouse/partner on first death, then on to next line of beneficiaries on second death.

 IF YOU DIE WITHOUT A VALID WILL, OR YOU HAVE A BASIC MIRROR WILL IN PLACE, YOUR ASSETS COULD BE EXPOSED TO THE BELOW RISKS AFTER FIRST DEATH:

 !
 Marriage After Death (MAD)

-Following first death all of your combined assets are then solely owned by the surviving spouse or partner.
-What if the surviving spouse or partner remarries?
-The entire combined estate passes to the new spouse, potentially disinheriting your children and grandchildren.
+Following first death all of your combined assets are then solely owned by your surviving spouse or partner.
+What if your surviving spouse or partner remarries?
+The entire combined estate could be lost to the new spouse, potentially disinheriting your children and grandchildren.

 !
 Creditors or Bankruptcy

-If the surviving spouse or partner were to be subject to creditor claims or bankruptcy, then the entire combined estate could be at risk.
+If your surviving spouse or partner were to be subject to creditor claims or bankruptcy, then the entire combined estate is fully at risk.

 !
 Care Costs

-Should your surviving spouse or partner need care, your entire combined estate, including the family home, could be assessed to pay for the cost of that care.
+Should your surviving spouse or partner need care, your entire combined estate including the family home could be assessed to pay for the cost of that care.

-FOLLOWING SECOND DEATH THERE ARE FURTHER RISKS TO YOUR ASSETS THAT YOU WANT YOUR LOVED ONES TO BENEFIT FROM:
+FOLLOWING SECOND DEATH THERE ARE FURTHER RISKS TO YOUR ASSETS THAT YOU WANTED YOUR LOVED ONES TO BENEFIT FROM:

 !
+Inheritance Tax (IHT)

+Inheritance Tax would be payable on any amount in excess of the couple's Nil Rate Bands (NRB).

+!
 Divorce

 If your children or other chosen beneficiaries are subject to divorce proceedings, part of what you intended them to receive is at risk from a divorce settlement.

 !
 Creditors or Bankruptcy

-If any of your children or other chosen beneficiaries are subject to creditor claims/bankruptcy, the inherited assets are at risk.
+If any of your children or other chosen beneficiaries are subject to creditor claims/bankruptcy, the inherited assets are fully at risk.

 !
-Generational Inheritance Tax IHT
+Generational IHT

-Following second death your remaining assets are likely to be directed by the Will (or via intestacy) to your children or other chosen beneficiaries.
-This then adds to the beneficiaries' estates and could impact on their own IHT.

-!
-Their own future Care Costs

-If the inheritance has been passed to your children or other chosen beneficiaries, these assets could later be assessed for their own care costs.
+Following second death your remaining assets are likely to be directed by the Will (or via intestacy) to your children or other beneficiaries.
+This then adds on to the beneficiaries' estates and could impact on their own IHT.
+(See key Features and Benefits Sheet 6: Generational IHT) !
+Their own future Care Costs If the inheritance has been passed to your children or other chosen beneficiaries, these assets could later be assessed for their own care costs.
+OUR SOLUTION SEVER THE TENANCY ON THE FAMILY HOME TO BE HELD AS 'TENANTS IN COMMON'.

-OUR SOLUTION